 - Starting at 2 a.m. the day of the procedure, drink the second half of the bottle (remaining 2 liters).
 Drink an 8-10 oz glass of the remaining prep every 15 minutes until the second half of the bottle is gone.

 - Do take any heart, blood pressure or seizure medicine at least 2 hours before or 2 hours after you swallow the capsule with a few sips of water.

 - If you are diabetic and take insulin, talk with the doctor who prescribes your insulin about reducing the dose the day of the exam.

 - If you are diabetic, please bring your glucose meter, test strips, and a source of fast-acting glucose with you (such as glucose tablets or glucose gel).

-- Wear an upper garment of a thin, natural fiber such as a T-shirt that is long enough to reach at least to hip level and will not ride up above the belt.
+- Wear a dark colored upper garment of a thin, natural fiber such as a T-shirt that is long enough to reach at least to hip level and will not ride up above the belt.
 Please wear comfortable, loose, 2-piece clothing and undergarments.
 Do not use lotions or powder on the abdominal area the day of the exam.